akando42/naked_lunch/content/items/yinandyang/index.md

 id: 3
 price: 690
 image: ./yinandyang.jpg
-description: Inspiration comes the yin and yang symbol and the eternal battle between good and evil.
+description: Inspiration comes the yin and yang symbol and the eternal battle between good and evil or the parallel existence of the positive and negative world in East Asian belief.
 customField:
     name: Pack Size
     values: [